dekuNukem/STM32_tutorials/README.md

 ## STM32 naming schemes

-Each STM32 chip has a rather long name like `STM32F042K6T6`.
-However it's well structured, and here is the official naming convention:
+Since there are hundreds of STM32 chips out there, I think it would be a good idea to know how they are named.
+Here is the official naming convention:

 ![Alt text](resources/images/naming.png)